minerllabs/minerl/docs/source/environments/handlers.rst

 Minecraft is an extremely complex environment which provides players with visual, auditory, and informational observation of many complex data types.
-Further players interact with Minecraft using more than just embodied actions: players can craft, build, destroy, smelt, enchant, manage their inventory, and even communicate with other players via a text chat.
+Furthermore, players interact with Minecraft using more than just embodied actions: players can craft, build, destroy, smelt, enchant, manage their inventory, and even communicate with other players via a text chat.